 - 1. Background Checks: Upon the submission of an application to become a volunteer as a Circle participant, a background check will be obtained via the Consolidated Court Automation Program (CCAP) system and the Wisconsin Department of Corrections Sex Offender Registry.
 Individuals with criminal records are not excluded as volunteers, but a further interview will occur to ensure that they are not likely to endorse pro-offending thinking or minimize behaviors instead of holding a Core member properly accountable. - 2.
-Training/Orientation: All volunteers must attend the identified orientation and training programs before participation in a Circle. - 3.
+Training/Orientation: All volunteers must attend orientation and training programs before participation in a Circle. - 3.
 Confidentiality: Volunteers adhere to strict confidentiality rules.
 A core member's privacy is respected and what is discussed within the Circle is not shared with people outside of the Circles of Support program.
 This protects the Circle as a place where Core members are free to be open and honest. - 4.
-Emotional Safety: if at any time a volunteer or Core member feels uncomfortable or unsafe, they will express their concerns to the group and/or the Circles program coordinator. - 5.
-Physical Safety: Core members will be 18 years or older and will be deemed not to be a safety risk to volunteers.
-As a match is being considered between a Core member and a Circle, any information legally allowed concerning the background of the Core member will be shared with the Circle.
-The Core member strives to live an offense-free life and to notify the Circle if they are having difficulty doing so.
+Emotional Safety: if at any time a volunteer or Core member feels uncomfortable or unsafe, they will express their concerns to the group or the program coordinating committee (circlesofsupport@lacrossejailministry.org).
+5. Physical Safety: Core members will be 18 years or older and will be deemed not to be a safety risk to volunteers.
+As a match is being considered between a Core member and a circle, any information legally allowed concerning the background of the Core member will be shared with the circle.
+The Core member strives to live an offense-free life and to notify the circle if they are having difficulty doing so.
 If the Core member reveals to the Circle that they have violated the terms of their probation or have engaged in illegal activity, the Core member will be counseled to self-report to their probation officer.
-However, the volunteer has a legal "duty to warn" in case of a life-threatening emergency.
-If a Circle volunteer believes that a Core member is in immediate, life-threatening danger to themselves or to someone else, the volunteer will call 911 for help.
-This is a legal responsibility of anyone working in a helping role, including Circle volunteers.
-Immediate notification must be made to the Circles coordinator with followup documentation.

-- 6. Conflict of Interest: if a conflict of interest arises between a Core member and a volunteer, the Circles program coordinator will be contacted to decide what steps are needed.
-Some examples of conflict-of-interest situations are: - A Core member applies for a job; the supervisor for the job happens to be one of the Circle volunteers. - Close family members of a volunteer and Core member become romantically involved. - A Core member applies for services which must be approved by the spouse of one of their Circle volunteers.
+However, volunteers have a legal "duty to warn" in case of a life-threatening danger to themselves or someone else, the volunteer will call 911 for help.
+This is a legal responsibility of anyone working in a helping role.
+Other resources for a Core member in crisis (not life-threatening) are the La Crosse County Crisis Team, 608-784-4357 or the National Suicide and Crisis Line, 988. - 6.
+Conflict of Interest: if a conflict of interest arises between a core member and a volunteer, the circles program coordinating committee will be contacted to decide what steps are needed.
+Some examples of conflict-of-interest situations are: □ A Core member applies for a job; the supervisor for the job happens to be one of the circle volunteers. □ Close family members of a volunteer and Core member become romantically involved. □ A core member applies for services which must be approved by the spouse of one of their circle volunteers.